apache/comdev-site/source/companies/_index.md

-Companies can advocate for ASF project adoption both publicly and with their customers, while appropriately using open source project brands and promoting the value of community-driven development.
+Companies can advocate for ASF project adoption both publicly and with their customers, while appropriately using open source project brands and promoting the value of community-driven development.<br />
 [[Read more ...](/companies/advocacy.html)]
     </div> <!-- End Advocacy-->
 </div> <!-- End Row -->